EB Visas

 WHAT IS CONSIDERED “EXTRAORDINARY ABILITY”?

-“Extraordinary ability” for an EB-1 visa means that your ability must be at the highest level in your field and recognized by national or international acclaim.
+“Extraordinary ability” for an EB-1 visas means that your ability must be at the highest level in your field and recognized by national or international acclaim.
 For example, if you are a famous dancer or singer, or if you are a martial arts expert who has won several gold medals in international tournaments, or if you have been a judge in your field in national or international competitions, these would qualify you as having “extraordinary ability.”

 2. Persons with exceptional ability in the arts, sciences, or business.